Clinical Skills

 Why the history wins or loses the diagnosis

-That’s the case for taking history-taking seriously even when it feels like the dull, talky bit of medicine.
-This piece is about how to make a 6–8 minute history feel clinician-grade — both in an OSCE room and in a real clinic.
+That is why medical history takingmatters — even when it feels like the dull, talky part of medicine.
+This guide shows how to run a 6–8 minute history that sounds clinician-grade in an OSCE and in clinic.
 Not exhaustive.
 Just focused.

 The shape of a strong history

-Every focused history has the same skeleton.
+Every focused patient history has the same skeleton.
 Memorise it once:

 - Open invitation — let the patient tell you their story in their own words.